 While some of these practices may be totally new to educators, now is the perfect time to experiment and learn a new process in partnership with our students.

 Invite and coach parents to be partners in home learning

-Children may attempt to draw a hardline to keep parents out of their home learning business.
+Children may attempt to draw a hard line to keep parents out of their home learning business.
 The rules of the road on engagement are ever-evolving, sometimes smooth and sometimes quite bumpy.

-Tried and true tips for parents:
+Here are tried and true tips for parents:

 - Be persistent in asking your children open-ended questions to understand how they are doing and what they are doing.
 As minimal and incoherent as the answers may be, children really do want to know their parents care.
 Parents should not stop trying to engage through questions.

 - Listen well, avoid judgment and convey empathy and acceptance.
 The manner in which a parent listens often has a greater impact on the child than the actual content that is discussed.

 These tips for parents reflect the same approach educators can take to keep up the chain of communication with their students, especially for those students who seem to have disappeared.
 Recognize that students have their own learning and communication styles, which parents should try to reflect.
 Ultimately, they need to know they are not alone and they need to know their team of educators will never give up on them.